Everything PR News

 The Move That Mattered

 Panera did not announce its repositioning.
 It executed it.
 Menu items disappeared.
 Ingredient lists got published.
-"No artificial preservatives, sweeteners, colors, or flavors from artificial sources" became a brand line — but more importantly, it became a retrieval anchor.
-Type "clean ingredient fast-casual chain" into ChatGPT or Perplexity and Panera is in the answer.
+"No artificial preservatives, sweeteners, colors, or flavors from artificial sources" became a brand line — but more importantly, it became the vocabulary the press, the regulators, and the consumer category adopted.
+Ask any food reporter or registered dietitian which chain led the "clean ingredient" repositioning and Panera is the answer.
 Not because the brand paid for it.
-Because the brand owned the language the engines now use to assemble the category.
+Because the brand owned the language the category now uses to describe itself.

-That is the entire game in 2026.
+That is the discipline.
 Owning the phrase the buyer asks.
 Panera figured it out a decade before most CPG brands did.

 Why The Repositioning Held